deyvitt/Decentrefy/README.md

 Discriminators:
 Analyze responses from generators and identify potentially false or misleading information.
 Utilize fact-checking techniques and knowledge bases to evaluate responses.

+**How about the difficulty in training Generator-Adversarial Models?**
+From our research, we identified that the risk of training a Generator-Adversarial models has to  do with the challenge in maintaining balance between the two models, where if you have too strong a discriminator, the result will be biased, if you have too strong a generator, the result will sway towards the generator's output.

+Next challenge is the potential 'recursive' or endless competition / 'argument' between the two models, causing a stalemate and no respond will be generated.
+The worst is when this recursive back and forth between the two models continues, resulting in high computational cost.

+###*Using RLHF and User Prompts
+In this GATLLM, we don't recursively connect the generator and adversarial models to each other recursively like most Generative-Adversarial Network Models like AlphaGo with the intention to quickly find the best move to win in the GO game.
+Here we design it in such a way that the generator model connects its output to the adversarial (or discriminator) model, in which the adversarial model will verify and amend the output accordingly before churning out to the user.
+The user can then alter their prompts to achieve better outputs, this helps break the potential recursive loop and guide both the models to generate the output the user wants.
+On top of that, the 'trainers' too will help in further training/refining both the model by constantly updating the datasets, the way both the model will learn how to generate better and better outputs without going through recursion and hike up the computational costs.

 Communication Protocol:
 Define a clear communication protocol for generators and discriminators to exchange information during the consensus process (e.g., proposed responses, confidence scores, discrimination feedback).